 Former MLB player joins Iowa coaching staff as volunteer assistant

-Former Major League Baseball player Jeff Clement is entering his first season as volunteer assistant coach with the University of Iowa baseball program.
+Former Major League Baseball player Jeff Clement spent the 2015 season as volunteer assistant coach with the University of Iowa baseball program.

-Clement spent parts of four seasons in MLB with the Seattle Mariners and Pittsburgh Pirates organizations as a catcher and first baseman before retiring in 2014.
+Clement joined the Iowa coaching staff following a professional baseball career, where he spent parts of four seasons in MLB with the Seattle Mariners and Pittsburgh Pirates organizations as a catcher and first baseman before retiring in 2014.

 Before being the No. 3 overall pick in the 2005 MLB Draft, Clement played three seasons at the University of Southern California.
 He finished his career as a .314 hitter in 171 career games, belting 46 home runs, knocking in 150 RBIs and scoring 149 runs.